Election reveals deeper divides between red and blue America

 Should Biden win, however, he would face a daunting reality on Capitol Hill.
 Democratic hopes of a united government were dashed Tuesday night, as Republicans appeared on track to hold their narrow majority in the Senate after a number of Democratic challengers fell short of defeating vulnerable GOP incumbents.
 In the House, Republicans were projected to make considerable gains, which would shrink the size of the Democratic caucus and thus weaken the leverage of House Speaker Nancy Pelosi (D-Calif.).

-If Biden becomes president, Democrats expect the GOP to oppose much of his legislative agenda and nominations, just as Republicans did during the Obama presidency.
+If Biden becomes president, Democrats expect the GOP to oppose much of his legislative agenda and many of his nominations, just as Republicans did during the Obama presidency.

 “History doesn’t repeat, but it rhymes,” said Sen. Richard Blumenthal (D-Conn.).